 Contextual Patterns – Titles and Infoboxes

-Many sites follow certain practices that help make it easy to learn about objects and facts from them.
+Many sites follow certain practices that help make it easy to learn about knowledge base facts from them.
 One example is Wikipedia, which tends to follow a specific pattern in how they title pages.
-For example, the template that Wikipedia pages are based upon use a pattern for titles such as:
+For example, the template that Wikipedia pages are based upon using a pattern for titles such as:

 [SUBJECT]–Wikipedia, the free encyclopedia,

-There is a structure to these pages that make it easy to learn what they are about, which happens to fit what their titles say they are about.
+There is a structure to these pages that make it easy to learn what they care about, which happens to fit what their titles say they are about.
 Wikipedia isn’t the only site like this, and you can see other sites doing something very similar.
 This kind of pattern makes extracting facts from this site easy to do.

 Here is the title for the George Washington page at Wikipedia: